 The Forum of Original Theatre / Theory / Thought is the annual graduate conference held by the Centre for Drama, Theatre and Performance Studies at the University of Toronto.
 This year's conference will take place online from February 25 to 27, 2021.
+Registration is now open.

 The Forum of Original Theatre/Theory/Thought (formerly the Festival of Original Theatre) began as a student-led initiative to showcase original dramatic works in a festival format.
 Over the last decade, FOOT has evolved from these festival beginnings into a diverse conference which places in conversation, academic papers, panels, workshops, and performances.